ganeshgana46/SQL/README.md

 2) Created Table Student
 3) Inserted data into student table
 4) Select / Retrieve the data from a table
+5) Where (Filtering records based on condition)
+6) Distict (Displays unique records or removing duplicates)
+7) AND, OR and NOT
+8) BETWEEN, NOT BETWEEN
+9) Pattern Matching (Wild Card Characters)

 >> What is Database and schema ?
 >> Database Languages